 Inspect your new vanity cabinet closely.
 Does it have a solid back or a baseboard?
-If you have a wooden vanity with a solid back, and it will be connected to your wall plumbing, you would have to measure and cut holes out of the back if it’s made out of wood, so that you can easily feed your wall tubes to the inside of the vanity cabinet.
-If your vanity has a baseboard, some minor trimmings are needed so that your new vanity will fit with the already existing vanity baseboard.
+If you have a wooden vanity with a solid back, and it will be connected to your wall plumbing, you would have to measure and cut holes out of the back if it’s made out of wood so that you can easily feed your wall tubes to the inside of the vanity cabinet.
+If your vanity has a baseboard, some minor trimmings are needed to fit your new vanity with the already existing vanity baseboard.

 Is your new vanity the same size or a different size from the old vanity?
 It will probably be a different size or different shape.
 In which case, the repainting of the wall and removal of excess caulking is needed to prepare the space for the new vanity.

-Most of the difficulties that you will encounter, when it comes to replacing a bathroom vanity, lies in matching your existing plumbing system, after making off the remnants of the old vanity.
+Most of the difficulties you will encounter when it comes to replacing a bathroom vanity lie in matching your existing plumbing system after making off the remnants of the old vanity.

 It’s certainly manageable with the right knowledge, and it will be much easier if you take it one step at a time.